nusco/narjillos/backlog.md

 ###Ecologist

 * Bug: PetriDish can miss notifications from pond (in particular, Narjillos dying when they spawn with very low or no energy) °°
+  (This might not be the case anymore, but a good chance to check multithreading around the Ecosystem)
 * Conservation of energy in entire pond (with sun to give more energy)
-* Multiple environments in multiple processes (with migration, still deterministic - but how?)
+* Multiple environments in multiple processes (with migration)
 * Plant-like creatures instead of food (minimal energy expenditure? photosyntesis?)

 ###Ethologist